natir/blog/_posts/2018-04-04-State-of-the-art-long-reads-overlaper-compare.md

 ### Venn diagram generation

-We use a python script to parse output file of each overlapper, filter overlap and generate a venn diagrame of common or not overlap.
+We use a python script to parse output file of each overlapper, filter overlap, generate a venn diagrame, and compute Jaccard index.
-All script and step to reproduce are avaible in this [repository](/404.html).
+All script and step to reproduce analysis are avaible in this [repository](/404.html).

 ## Result